docknetwork/auth-server/README.md

 ## Development

-First, setup [#env-vars](the environment variables) and pre-requisite services and then you can run the development server:
+First, setup [the environment variables](#env-vars) and pre-requisite services and then you can run the development server:

 ```bash
 npm run dev